HTTP Protocol

 This requires the client to take additional action.
 The most common use-case is to jump to a different URL in order to fetch the resource.

 - 304 Not Modified: the server has determined that the resource has not changed and the client should use its cached copy.
-This relies on the fact that the client is sending ETag (Enttity Tag) information that is a hash of the content.
+This relies on the fact that the client is sending ETag (Entity Tag) information that is a hash of the content.
 The server compares this with its own computed ETag to check for modifications.

 4xx: Client Error